U5732/ExpectedNodes/README.md

 =========================
 This program evaluate a link partition of a graph according to different quality functions.
 This program process only undirected unweighted edges.
-The quality function that can be computed are:
+The quality functions that can be computed are:

 * Partition density.
 "Link communities reveal multiscale complexity in networks"